Petroleum Engineering Requirements

 Petroleum Engineering Careers

 The career trajectory of people with a Petroleum Engineering degree appears to be focused around a few careers.
-The most common career that users with Petroleum Engineering degrees have experience in is Petroleum Engineer, followed by Engineer, Drafter, Sales Engineer, Sales Manager, Project Manager, Stock Trader, Electrician, Entrepreneur, and Mechatronics Engineer.
+The most common career that users with Petroleum Engineering degrees have experience in is Petroleum Engineer, followed by Engineer, Drafter, Sales Engineer, Sales Manager, Project Manager, Childcare Worker, Retail Salesperson, Aircraft Mechanic, and Exercise Physiologist.

 |Career||% of graduates||% of population||Multiple|